-It is hoped that these measures will ensure that management takes responsible of variable pay, ensure that there is no provision of guaranteed bonus and also include a right to hold back payment of variable compensation in certain scenarios.
+The compensation payable to the employees mentioned above should, inter alia, maintain a reasonable balance between fixed and variable pay, provide for deferral of variable pay, ensure that there is no provision of guaranteed bonus and also include a right to hold back payment of variable compensation in certain scenarios.

-Further, in the event of an adverse performance, the bank should also retain the option to claw back deferred compensation i.e. the employee may be required
+Further, in the event of an adverse performance, the bank should also retain the option to claw back deferred compensation i.e. the employee may be required to return previously paid or vested remuneration to the bank under certain circumstances